Andy Ibáñez Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in MLB with a collective 9.5 strikeouts per nine innings.

-- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in baseball.
+- Twins pitchers combine to give up 70 home runs (one per game), the second-fewest in baseball.

-- De Leon starts for the first time this season for the Twins.
+- Varland gets the start for the Twins, his 10th of the season.
+He is 3-2 with a 4.70 ERA and 50 strikeouts in 51 2/3 innings pitched.

-- The 30-year-old righty has 10 appearances out of the bullpen this season.
+- In his last time out on Sunday against the Toronto Blue Jays, the righty went 4 2/3 innings, allowing four earned runs while surrendering six hits.

-- In 10 appearances this season, he has a 3.86 ERA and 9.6 strikeouts per nine innings, while opponents are hitting .255 against him.
+- The 25-year-old has an ERA of 4.70, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.